 There are many communities of practice that are working together on making the web (and world) more accessible.
+For example, consider getting involved with the Access Technology Higher Education Network (ATHEN) or EDUCAUSE IT Accessibility Community Group.
 Together we can make a difference!

 For further information, to be placed on the mailing list, request materials in an alternate format, or to make comments or suggestions about DO-IT publications or web pages, contact: